Overview

 A way to enhance communication

-How often have you ended a conversation with a patient thinking that you both were on the same page about the plan of care and next steps, only to find out later that wasn’t the case at all?
-Patient experience surveys can be a great way to evaluate the effectiveness of communication between your patients and your team.
-This information can pinpoint exactly where communication breaks down and improve the clarity and effectiveness of communication channels.
+It happens.
+You end a conversation with a patient thinking that you were on the same page about the plan of care.
+Then, after a question or two, you learn that that wasn’t the case at all.
+Patient experience surveys can help you evaluate the effectiveness of communication between your patients and your team.
+The results can help you pinpoint where communication breaks down and figure out how to improve it.

 A channel for engaging patients

 Want to engage your patients more in their own healthcare?
-Asking them to complete a patient experience survey is a great way to involve them in their own care processes and empower them to advocate for their own needs and expectations.
-When patients believe their opinions and experiences matter, they often become more actively involved in managing their health.
+Ask them in your patient experience survey.
+It's a great way to involve them in their own care and to learn about their patient journey.
+It empowers them to advocate for their own needs and expectations.
+When patients believe that their opinions and experiences matter, they often become more active in managing their health.

 Data to assess outcomes